SkiHatDuckie/conerobo/README.md

 tell me!
 [SkiHatDuckie@gmail.com]

 ## Current Task:
-Creating different classifiers to read handwritten didgits to teach myself programming in rust and machine learning algorithms in general.
+Creating different classifiers to read handwritten digits to teach myself programming in rust, and machine learning algorithms in general.

 This is not necessarily what ConeRobo is going to be, and this code will likely be moved to it's own repository later on.
 However, I feel like this